 To answer all your questions, we’ve turned to psychologist Ridhi Golechha (Masters in Psychology), who specializes in physical, mental, and emotional health counseling.
 We break down everything to do with this new trend so you can make your decision without too many sleepless nights.

 What Is Sleep Divorce?

+Think about it, who even told you that you absolutely have to sleep together with your partner every night?
+Especially if it’s affecting your sleep.
 Thoughts like, “That’s just how it’s always been!” and “Those who sleep apart grow apart” might be rushing to your mind right now.
-But did you know that David and Victoria Beckham practiced sleep divorce too?
+But did you know that David and Victoria Beckham practiced solo sleeping too?
 And they seem to be doing pretty well.